The Mantis Protocol

 - Solutions are scored off-chain by the auctioneer.

 - Once the winning solution is determined, the solver that proposed it must execute the intent.
-The solver makes the necesary state transitions to the respective destination chains.
+The solver makes the necessary state transitions to the respective destination chains.

 - Once the intent solution is executed, proof of success is sent to the rollup and the source chain via IBC.